Star Party Etiquette

 Car lights are big offenders

 Most star parties do not allow cars to operate after dark anywhere on and near the observing field.
-The white beam of a car’s headlight interior or backup lights temporarily destroys night vision.
+The white beam of a car’s headlight, interior, trunk, or backup lights temporarily destroys night vision.

 If you store your binocs or telescope gear in a car or truck (which most of us do) change those white lights to red.
 Refer to your vehicle’s manual and learn how to change the setting so they don’t turn on automatically.